mdfw/PubNubDucks/PubNubFunctions/duck-dance/README.md

 5. Click create to create the function.
 6. Paste in the code from function-dance.js into the editor.
 7. Click Save on the left.
-8. Click "Start module" in the upper right.
+8. Click "Start module" or "Restart module" in the upper right.
 9. Have fun making ducks dance.
 The defined steps are in an array with the key `DEFINED_SECRET_SETS`

 ## Note